androlo/standard-contracts/README.md

 This repository has a number of Solidity contracts in it.
 Some of these contracts will potentially make it into an official Solidity standard library.
 This repo is mostly just used as side-storage.

+Short descriptions of contracts and methods can be found in this README, as well as some examples.
+More detailed documentation can be found in the contracts themselves.

 **Warning: This is a brand new library.
 All the code in here is still in development, and should be considered unreliable.
 Do not deploy any of this code onto a public node and use it in production.**

 ## Table of Content